Zar'Kaa (Level 18 Troll Slayer/Warlock)

 Adversary: Know Your Enemy

 You have significant experience studying, tracking, hunting, and even talking to a certain type of enemy commonly encountered in the wilds.
 You deal an additional 1d6 damage with weapon attacks against creatures that are humanoid, undead, or fiends.
-Additionally, you have Advantage on Wisdom (Survival) checks to track your favored enemies, as well as on Intelligence checks to recall information about them, and you have Advantage on saving throws against the spells and abilities used by all of your favored enemies.
+Additionally, you have Advantage on Wisdom checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

 You are able to speak, read, and write Goblin, Thalassian, and Orcish.